davesheinbein/SEI-CC-8/work/w08/d3/03-04-django-one-to-many-models/django-one-to-many-models.md

   meal = models.CharField(max_length=1)
 ```

-Note that we're going to use just a single character to represent what meal the feeding is for: **B**reakfast, **L**unch or **D**inner.
+Note that we're going to use just a single-character to represent what meal the feeding is for: **B**reakfast, **L**unch or **D**inner...

 #### Field.choices

-Django has a feature, Field.choices, that will make the single-characters more user-friendly by automatically generating a select dropdown in the form using descriptions we will define next...
+Django has a feature, [Field.choices](https://docs.djangoproject.com/en/3.0/ref/models/fields/#choices), that will make the single-characters more user-friendly by automatically generating a select dropdown in the form using descriptions that we define.

 The first step is to define a tuple of 2-tuples.
 Because we might need to access this tuple within the `Cat` class also, let's define it above both of the Model classes: